 - I’m sure there are many resources I am forgetting.
 Let me know of others you use, in the comments below.

 Type 1 Diabetes’ Impact on My Celiac Disease Advocacy

 Our time with Daniel and learning about Type 1 Diabetes has had a profound impact on me.
-I stay connected with the local Juvenile Diabetes Research Foundation (JDRF) group to provide support for those newly diagnosed with Celiac Disease.
-I keep myself abreast of Type 1 Diabetes research, hoping with these parents for a cure.
-Watching the struggle these parents go through, I was so thankful that we didn’t see wild blood glucose levels while Daniel was here.
+I stay connected with the local online JDRF group to provide support for those newly diagnosed with Celiac Disease.
+I keep myself abreast of T1D research, hoping with these parents for a cure.
+Watching the struggles these parents go through is heartbreaking and sometimes terrifying.

-Sadly, Daniel died a few weeks ago.
-He returned to Finland 5 years ago, but he was still on our hearts.
-While we cannot say for certain at this moment the exact cause of his death, I know the toll this disease took on him emotionally.
-I can’t go to Finland for the funeral.
-I can’t go hug his family.
+Sadly, Daniel died in November of 2016.
+I couldn’t go to Finland for the funeral or console his family.
 However, I can use my platform as a blogger to honor his memory by bringing awareness to the disease he struggled with daily.
 After all, the Celiac Disease community knows what it is to live with an “invisible” disease.
 We have to look out for one another.